POSTS TAGGED: Quantum Paper

-Posted June 24, 2014 By: Will Verduzco
+Posted June 24, 2014 at 01:00 am by Will Verduzco

 Google I/O 2014 is a mere 35 hours away, and many of us are hoping for the release of the next major version of Android, thus far only known as “L.” Whether or not Android “L” makes its appearance at I/O, we already know quite a bit about it.